 for benefits attributable to pre-amendment service is treated as reducing the accrued benefit of a participant if subsequent

 to termination the participant could satisfy the conditions necessary to receive such benefits.
-See section 411(d)(6) and
+See section 411(d)(6), Regulations

 All plan liabilities must be satisfied before assets can revert to the employer upon termination of the plan.
 All

 liabilities will not be satisfied if the value of retirement-type subsidies are not provided participants who, after the date